Job Interview – Skirt or Pants?

 Jobs for High School Students and Middle School Students

 High school students and even middle school students are often eager to take their first steps toward adulthood by working part-time.
 If you are a teen who wants to work, understanding the youth employment situation can give you a better picture of what to expect.
-Knowledge of U.S. labor laws can help you figure out… Continue reading »
+Knowledge of U.S. labor laws can help you figure out which types of jobs and work shifts you can apply for.
+Keep reading to find out about these topics and learn practical strategies for working while in school.

 How to Boost Your High School Resume